 I’ve often talked about thoroughly learning and understanding and UTILIZING, the 16 core desires (see Covert Hypnosis Home Study Program).
 Desires are more rudimentary than hope.
 You can desire something and be hopeless about it’s acquisition.
 You can also desire and have some certainty about attaining “it” or maybe you can be almost certain you can get “it.”
 Whatever the place on the continuum of possibility, IT’S THERE.
 It’s possible and that’s what makes the concept of hope so important in sales and marketing.

-So let’s nail this: I can desire Pamela Anderson (and it doesn’t have to be her…it could be Angelina Jolie or Jessica Alba) but there is no hope of…well…let’s just say, there is no hope.
+So let’s nail this: a person can desire certain things or people, but there is no hope of…well…let’s just say, there is no hope.
 So desire and hope are very different things….

 Your job is to influence people to feel certain that they can avoid the negative result or achieve the positive outcome.
 (Whichever is appropriate.)
 That is what generating *hope* is all about.

-So, your first Legendary Point today…?
+So, your first AHA to share with the world…?
 Turn the page.